Norm Yvon resigns as lead administrator of Cathedral School - Mississippi's Best Community Newspaper

 “As the canonical administrator of Cathedral School, I thank him (Yvon) for his service to and care for the school and it’s students, and I wish him success in all future endeavors,” Thomas’ email states.
 “Kimberly Burkley will continue as the elementary principal and will assist me with the overall administration of the school, and Robin Branton will serve as interim principal in the middle/high school until an interim chief administrator for the school is appointed.
 I am confident in the leadership of Mrs. Burkley and Mrs. Branton during this time of transition.”

-Thomas did not immediately respond Friday afternoon to messages seeking comment of this story.
+Thomas did not immediately respond Friday afternoon to messages seeking comment for this story.

 Yvon was hired in December 2016 after the school conducted a nationwide search and assumed his duties on July 1, 2017, succeeding 14-year administrator Pat Sanguinetti.